takeoff-env/takeoff/README.md

 When you install a new blueprint, it is cached in the `blueprints` folder; this way when you create a new project below it uses your local copy.
 If you want to update a blueprint, you can type `takeoff blueprint:update [name]`.
 The default one is installed as `basic` for now.
 You can also install new blueprints via `takeoff blueprint:add [name] [git-url]`.

+## `.takeoffrc`

+The `.takeoffrc` file is a JSON configuration file that is used to define the root folder of an environment.
+When takeoff runs, it will parse this file and provide it as properties available to commands.
+The file can also have the `.json` extension if you prefer.

 ## Creating new projects

 When you want to create a new environment you can type: